My Path

+Looking back, these moments are the foundation of how I design today.
 UX for me isn’t just about interfaces or wireframes; it’s about clarity, empathy, and creating solutions that feel effortless because they’re built for people.

-Motherhood has supercharged my time management and empathy.
-I’m fascinated by early childhood education, toys, and tech that support children’s development.
-And when I’m not designing, you’ll find me enjoying hot summers ☀️, binge-worthy series 📺, planning my next adventure ✈️ and crocheting - bringing ideas to life, one stitch at a time.
+When I’m not designing, you’ll find me enjoying hot summers ☀️, binge-worthy series 📺, planning my next adventure ✈️, or crocheting—bringing ideas to life, one stitch at a time.

 During the pandemic, I discovered the amigurumi technique and started experimenting, designing toys myself.